 SEC.
 8. Report.
-The Council shall submit an annual report setting forth its assessment of and recommendations for the space policy and strategy of the United States Government.
+Within 1 year of the date of this order, and annually thereafter, the Council shall submit a report to the President setting forth its assessment of, and recommendations for, the space policy and strategy of the United States Government.